AnthonyLedru/fdf/README.md

 This project is about creating a simplified 3D graphic representation of a relief landscape

+## Features

+- Zoom (X, Y)
+- Translation (X, Y)
+- Change the height
+- Color palette in argument
+- Color gradient between 2 points

+Controles are show in the side menu

 ## Compilation

 Run `make` command to compile the project